Scientists declare 2 Hawaii volcanoes have stopped erupting

 Alert levels for both volcanoes were reduced from watch to advisory.

-Mauna Loa began spewing molten rock Nov.
+Mauna Loa, the world’s largest volcano, began spewing molten rock Nov.
 27 after being quiet for 38 years, drawing onlookers to take in the incandescent spectacle, and setting some nerves on edge early on among people who’ve lived through destructive eruptions.

+It was Mauna Loa’s longest period of repose, said Ken Hon, the observatory’s scientist in charge.

 Lava-viewers in Hawaii Volcanoes National Park enjoyed the added rare marvel of being able to see Mauna Loa’s smaller neighbor, Kilauea, erupting at the same time.

-Kilauea has been erupting since September 2021.
+Kilauea had been erupting since September 2021.
 A 2018 Kilauea eruption destroyed more than 700 residences.

 Mauna Loa lava didn’t pose a threat to any communities, but got within 1.7 miles (2.7 kilometers) of a major highway that connects the east and west sides of the island.